pblumenkamp/Curare/README.md

 Curare is a freely available analysis pipeline for reproducible, high-throughput, bacterial RNA-Seq experiments.
 Define standardized pipelines customized for your specific workflow without the necessity of installing all the tools by yourself.

 Curare is implemented in Python and uses the power of [Snakemake](https://snakemake.readthedocs.io/) and [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) to build and execute the defined workflows.
-Its modulized structure and the simplicity of Snakemake enables developers to create new and advanced workflow steps.
+Its modularized structure and the simplicity of Snakemake enables developers to create new and advanced workflow steps.

 ## Features
 Curare was developed to simplify the automized execution of RNA-Seq workflows on large datasets.
 Each workflow can be divided into four steps: Preprocessing, Premapping, Mapping, and Analysis.